Inspired by his passion for his Irish heritage Dàibhidh Stiùbhard is setting out on a blossoming career as an Irish singer.

 I’ve learned Irish through the Ulster Dialect.
 I enjoy listening to old archive recordings of Irish speakers from Tyrone.
 Listening to speakers from my own county helps me reflect on how I pronounce certain words.

 It definitely is important to get pronunciation right, but you shouldn’t completely change the way you naturally would speak.
 If everyone spoke Irish the same it would be very boring.

 Are you a native Irish speaker or a learner?

 I have difficulty with the phrase "native speaker ".
 I feel like any person from the island of Ireland who speaks any Irish (whether they have cúpla focal or are líofa ) can be called a native speaker.

 Although I’m not fluent, I’m a native to this island speaking the native language of this island.
-So I see myself as both native speaker and learner.
+So I see myself as both a native speaker and a learner.

 I started singing traditional songs at the age of 17.
 I started off learning wee folk songs, and then Scots Gàidhlig songs.

 At the moment I have songs in my repertoire which are Ulster English, Scots, Irish and Scots Gàidhlig.
-I’m only 24, and yet in my singing career, I’ve done so much.
-I was the senior singing champion at last year’s Tyrone and Ulster Fleadh.
-I recorded with and sang with the folk band, Malinky, at Celtic Connections, in Glasgow.
-I've sung on BBC Radio Ulster.
+In my singing career, I’ve done so much.
+I was the senior singing champion at the Tyrone and Ulster Fleadh, I recorded with and sang with the folk band, Malinky, at Celtic Connections in Glasgow [and] I've sung on BBC Radio Ulster.